Extreme Points in Multi-Dimensional Screening: Technical Results

 \subsection{Indecomposability and Exhaustiveness}

-We next explain how extreme points of the set of extended menus $\mathcal{M}$ can be understood in terms of the notion of indecomposability from the mathematical literature and the notion of exhaustiveness defined in \Cref{sec:exhaustive}.
+We next explain how extreme points of the set of extended menus $\mathcal{M}$ can be understood via the notion of indecomposability from the mathematical literature and the notion of exhaustiveness defined in \Cref{sec:exhaustive}.